First Time Applicant Guide for Organizations

 Submitted via Grants.gov workspace, this is a brief form that collects basic information such as the name of your organization, location, and staff contacts.
 Applicants must complete this step successfully in order to move on to Part 2.
 A direct link to this form can be found in each grant category’s “How to Apply” page.

-While you won’t have access to the Applicant Portal until the specific dates listed in the calendar, you can find a set of PDF instructions outlining all of the application questions at the bottom of each grant category’s “How to Apply” page.
+While you won’t have access to the Applicant Portal until the specific dates listed in the application calendar, you can find a set of PDF instructions outlining all of the application questions at the bottom of each grant category’s “How to Apply” page.
 You can use this PDF to prepare your application in advance.

 The Using the Grant Application Form tutorial walks you through how to use the Applicant Portal.